500+

 - Creatine + training adds about 8% strength and 14% more reps over training alone — and it works for women and older adults too, not just young men.

 - The kidney scare is a measurement quirk: blood creatinine ticks up, but real filtration (eGFR) and urea don't change in healthy people.
+This holds even in the one 2001 case where a foreign regulator (France) was more cautious than the FDA — that ban was later reversed for lack of evidence.

 - The hair-loss myth traces to ONE 2009 study that measured a hormone (DHT), not hair — and no study has ever shown creatine causes baldness.